 Among the wineries participating in the event are Basalt Cellars, Camas Prairie Winery, Clearwater Canyon Cellars, Colter’s Creek, Lindsay Creek Vineyards, Merry Cellars, Parejas Cellars, Potter Wines, and Vine 46.
 Breweries include Paradise Creek Brewery, Riverport Brewing Company, and Trestle Brewing Company.
 Other Pacific Northwest wines and microbrews will be available as well along with soft drinks and water.

 Tickets are $35 each prior to the day of the event or $45 on April 20.
-Tickets can be purchased online by clicking on the Buy Now button in the middle right of the webpage, or in person at the following LCSC Locations by 5 p.m. on April 19: Business Division in Thomas Jefferson Hall, Center for Arts & History, Human Resources in the Administration Building, or Workforce Training at 1920 3rd Ave.
+Tickets can be purchased by clicking on the Buy Now button in the middle right of the webpage, or in person at the following LCSC Locations by 5 p.m. on April 19: Business Division in Thomas Jefferson Hall, Center for Arts & History, Human Resources in the Administration Building, or Workforce Training at 1920 3rd Ave.
 North.
 Attendees are encouraged to purchase their tickets in advance as the event regularly sells out.

 Confluence Grape & Grain is open to the public, however, attendees must be at least 21 years of age.